StevePro7/PythonSetup/Medium/PythonTipsTricks/03/README.md

 04. Pickling and Unpickling
 Pickling    process of serializing Python object into byte stream saved to file Unpickling  reverse process byte stream is converted back into Python object

+pickle.dump()   save binary data pickle.load()   load binary data

+Security
+be cautious when unpickling data from untrusted sources as it can potentially execute arbitrary code

+Efficiency
+Pickling is efficient for simple data types but can be slower and less portable compared to other serialization formats like JSON

+Pickling is esp. useful when you want to save state of an object and reload it later without losing any information

+06. Invert Magic function
+__invert__ is a special method in Python also known as the bitwise NOT magic method
+7.
+It is used to implement bitwise NOT operator (~) for objects that support it When you appled the ~ operator to an object Python auto calls __invert__() method passing the object itself as the argument

+The method should return a new object that represents bitwise inversion of the original one

+__invert__ demos how objects can be customized for objects that do not support the bitwise NOT operation offering flexibility in handling such operators